 Hor Trai, Wat Dusittaram The Hor Trai is the Scripture Repositary of the temple.
 It was traditionally a wooden stucture standing in a pond to protect it from insect damage and accessible only by ladder.
 Below is a Hor Trai from Wat Dusittaram, Thonburi, West Bangkok.

-In Northern Thailand the Hor Trai was often a high brick-built building with steep stairs or a removable ladder leading to the document store.
+In Northern Thailand the Hor Trai is often a high brick-built building with steep stairs or a removable ladder leading to the document store.
 A good example can be seen at Wat Chedi Luang, Chiang Mai.

 The Scriptures were inscribed with a metal stylus onto long thin sections of dried palm leaf, each leaf taking perhaps 5 lines of Pali text; soot was then rubbed over the leaf, filling the indentations and making the text readable.
 A number of leaves were bound together with string to make a complete text.